Scorpio Tankers (STNG) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the shipping company had lost 10.6% over the past month, lagging the Transportation sector's gain of 2.34% and the S&P 500's gain of 1% in that time.
+Prior to today's trading, shares of the shipping company had lost 11.29% over the past month.
+This has lagged the Transportation sector's gain of 0.86% and the S&P 500's loss of 0.01% in that time.

-Scorpio Tankers will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $4.75, up 701.27% from the prior-year quarter.
+Investors will be hoping for strength from Scorpio Tankers as it approaches its next earnings release.
+In that report, analysts expect Scorpio Tankers to post earnings of $4.75 per share.
+This would mark year-over-year growth of 701.27%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $482.4 million, up 226.16% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Scorpio Tankers.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Scorpio Tankers.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.7% higher.
-Scorpio Tankers is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Consensus EPS estimate has moved 2.7% higher within the past month.
+Scorpio Tankers currently has a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Scorpio Tankers is holding a Forward P/E ratio of 5.16.
-This valuation marks a premium compared to its industry's average Forward P/E of 5.14.
+Digging into valuation, Scorpio Tankers currently has a Forward P/E ratio of 5.19.
+For comparison, its industry has an average Forward P/E of 5.24, which means Scorpio Tankers is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report